egoist/vuepack/docs/css-modules.md

 </template>
 ```

-CSS modules is disabled in your non-vue components (eg: `import 'style.css'` in a JS file), but when you enabled JSX components in CLI prompts it will be set to `true` by default.
-However you can alway toggle it on and off setting `cssModules` in `./build/config.js`:
+CSS modules is disabled in your non-vue components by default (eg: `import 'style.css'` in a JS file), but when you enabled JSX components in CLI prompts it will be set to `true` by default.
+However you can always toggle it on and off by setting `cssModules` in `./build/config.js`:

 ```diff
 - cssModules: true